Lashana Lynch: Career

-In 2022, Lynch portrayed an Earth-838 variant of her Maria Rambeau character from Captain Marvel in Doctor Strange in the Multiverse of Madness.
-On this Earth, Rambeau became Captain Marvel.
-In 2022, Lynch also played veteran warrior, Izogie, in the historical epic, The Woman King, about the Agojie, the all-female military unit of the Kingdom of Dahomey, one of the most powerful states of Africa in the 18th and 19th centuries.
+In 2022, Lynch portrayed an alternate version of Maria Rambeau in Doctor Strange in the Multiverse of Madness, who became her universe's Captain Marvel.
+The same year, Lynch also played veteran warrior, Izogie, in the historical epic, The Woman King, about the Agojie, the all-female military unit of the Kingdom of Dahomey, one of the most powerful states of Africa in the 18th and 19th centuries.
+Also in 2022, Lynch was cast in the upcoming Bob Marley biopic, Bob Marley: One Love, along with Kingsley Ben-Adir and directed by Reinaldo Marcus Green.
+At the end of 2023, Lynch appeared as Rambeau in The Marvels during a flashback scene, and made a cameo in the end-credits scene as a version of Rambeau who became the superhero Binary.